13 Important Ecommerce Trends of 2025

 By Ashley Orndorff, aka Marketing Geek closeup of a person using a laptop and hand holding a credit card

-Whether you call it integrated marketing, or know it as multichannel or omnichannel marketing, it’s important for your marketing efforts to include the multiple channels your customers use and to be cohesive across them.
+Whether you call it integrated marketing, or know it as multichannel or omnichannel marketing, or hybrid commerce, it’s important for your marketing efforts to include the multiple channels your customers use and to be cohesive across them.

-That means your branding should be consistent and you should be providing an incredible user experience whether a customer visits your brick-and-mortar store, your website, reads an email from your brand, visits you on social media, and more.
+That means your branding should be consistent, and you should be providing an incredible user experience whether a customer visits your brick-and-mortar store, your website, reads an email from your brand, visits you on social media, and more.
 This is one of the consistent digital marketing trends that will also benefit your ecom brand.
+An omnichannel or hybrid commerce approach that seamlessly integrates online and offline shopping experiences also benefits convenient options that can attract and retain customers, like buy online, pick up in-store (BOPIS).

 The better you can connect these channels to provide a consistent, personalized experience for a customer across them, the better for your bottom line.
 Because integrated marketing continues to be so essential, it also means that you can’t ignore the channels your customers use the most, especially social media.
 As social media platforms continue to develop tools for ecommerce, your ecom brand cannot afford to ignore them.